A Bible Study by Jack Kelley

 Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.
 Therefore I do not run like a man running aimlessly; I do not fight like a man beating the air.
 No, I beat my body and make it my slave so that after I have preached to others, I myself will not be disqualified for the prize.
 (1 Cor.
 9:24-27)

 As in events like the Olympics, winning the Victors crown requires that competitors qualify and then compete.
-For us, qualifying means being saved, because this is an event for believers only.
-Then we go into “strict training” in order to increase our chances for victory, because no Christian should be satisfied just to qualify, even if it does mean gaining eternal life.
+For us, qualifying means being saved, because these crowns are for believers only.
+Then we go into “strict training” in order to increase our chances for victory.
+Olympic athletes are not satisfied just to qualify for the games.
+They want to win the event they qualified for.
+In the same way Christians should not be satisfied just to be saved, even if it does mean gaining eternal life.
 That’s just the beginning.
-We all want to win crowns and get rewards.
-In going for this crown we’re not competing against each other, but against our old selves, also called “the flesh”.
+We should also want to win crowns.
+It’s a way to express our gratitude for the gift of salvation and be rewarded at the same time.
+And in going for this crown we’re not competing against each other, but against our old selves, also called “the flesh”.

 Achieving victory means putting the flesh to death; getting rid of our selfish desires, our bad habits and attitudes, and any behavior that puts the Lord to shame.
 One of the places where the Bible has much to say about what it takes to win this crown is Ephesians 4-6.
 In fact every one of Paul’s letters to the Church exhorts us to compete for this crown, out of gratitude for what we’ve been given.
 Gaining victory over the flesh is the best thing we can do to show the Lord how thankful we are that He saved us.